This article was first published on 5th August 2015, and has been since updated.

 - how to make salt crystal tree ornaments

-For more Christmas science projects, I’m collecting ideas on our Christmas Science Experiments for Kids Pinterest board:
+You can click here for more of our Christmas science projects, and I’m collecting ideas from around the web on our Christmas Science Experiments for Kids Pinterest board too.

 * This post contains affiliate link(s).
 An affiliate link means I may earn a referral fee or commission if you make a purchase through my link, without any extra cost to you.
 It helps to keep this little project afloat.
-Thank you so much for your support, I really appreciate it.
+Thank you so much for your support.

 Like it?
 Share it…